-The project is just one of several HSR project sections expected to be constructed within a relatively short timeframe and in relative proximity.
-The RSA for the project includes Santa Clara County, which is also one of the counties in the RSA for the San Francisco to San Jose Project.
-The San Francisco to San Jose Project Section construction period (2021-2025) is anticipated to overlap the construction period anticipated for this project (2022-2028).
-The Central Valley Wye Project also has a construction period (2019-2023) that is anticipated to partially overlap the construction period anticipated for this project (2022-2028).
-Construction workers experienced on any of these adjacent project sections would provide valuable labor resources for the others, and the estimated daily commute sheds for the different project sections would also overlap.
-Approximately 55,300 (or 55 percent) of the 100,400 employed residents who were primarily employed as construction workers in 2017 and living within the 90-minute commute shed for the San Francisco to San Jose Project Section were also residing within the commute shed for this project.
-Approximately 5,630 (or about 10 percent) of the 54,900 employed residents who were primarily employed as construction workers in 2017 and living within the 90-minute commute shed for the Central Valley Wve Project were also residing within the commute shed for this project.
-(U.S. Census Bureau 2019a, 2019b; Attachment 1 to this appendix).
+The project is just one of several HSR project sections expected to be constructed within a relatively short timeframe and within relative proximity to one another.
+The RSA for the project includes Santa Clara County, which is also one of the counties comprising the RSA for the San Jose to Merced Project Section.
+The San Jose to Merced Project Section construction period (2022-2028) is anticipated to overlap the construction period anticipated for this Project Section (2021-2025).
+Construction workers experienced on one of these project sections would provide a valuable labor resource for the other, and the estimated daily commute sheds for the different project sections would also overlap.
+Approximately 55,300 (or 73 percent) of the 76,150 employed residents who were primarily employed as construction workers in 2017 and living within the 90-minute commute shed for the San Jose to Merced Project Section were also residing within the commute shed for the San Francisco to San Jose Project Section (U.S. Census Bureau 2019a, 2019b; Attachment 1 to this appendix).